samanthamroz/ClickIt-/README.md

 ## 📜 License

-ClickIt! is licensed under the Unity Asset Store EULA.
+_ClickIt!_ is licensed under the Unity Asset Store Standard End User License Agreement (EULA).

+By downloading, installing, or using this asset, you agree to be bound by the terms of the Unity Asset Store Standard EULA.

+The full license text is available [here](https://unity.com/legal/as-terms).

+EULA Summary (for convenience only):
-You may use this package in:
+- ✅ You may use and modify this asset in personal, educational, and commercial projects.
-- ✅ Commercial projects
-- ✅ Free projects
-- ✅ Game jams
-- ✅ Educational projects

-You may NOT:
-- ❌ Resell or redistribute the source code
+- ❌ You may not redistribute, resell, sublicense, or make this asset available as a standalone product or package.
-- ❌ Claim it as your own work
+- ❌ You may not claim this asset as your own work.

-See [LICENSE](LICENSE) for full details.
+Copyright © 2026 Lattice Gameworks
+All rights reserved

 ---